Hua Luogeng

-Hua Luogeng or Hua Loo-Keng (华罗庚 (Hua Lo-keng); 12 November 1910 – 12 June 1985) was a Chinese mathematician and politician famous for his important contributions to number theory and for his role as the leader of mathematics research and education in the People's Republic of China.
-He was largely responsible for identifying and nurturing the renowned mathematician Chen Jingrun who proved Chen's theorem, the best known result on the Goldbach conjecture.
-In addition, Hua's later work on mathematical optimization and operations research made an enormous impact on China's economy.
+Hua Luogeng or Hua Loo-Keng (华罗庚 (Hua Lo-keng); 12 November 1910 – 12 June 1985) was a Chinese mathematician and politician famous for his contributions to number theory and for his role as the leader of mathematics research and education in the People's Republic of China.
+He was largely responsible for identifying and nurturing the mathematician Chen Jingrun, who proved Chen's theorem, the best-known result on the Goldbach conjecture.
+Hua's later work on mathematical optimization and operations research made an enormous impact on China's economy.
 He was elected a foreign associate of the US National Academy of Sciences in 1982.
-He was elected a member of the standing Committee of the first to sixth National people's Congress, Vice-Chairman of the sixth National Committee of the Chinese People's Political Consultative Conference (April 1985) and Vice-Chairman of the China Democratic League (1979).
-He joined the Communist Party of China in 1979.
+He was elected a member of the Standing Committee of the 1st through 6th National People's Congresses, Vice-Chairman of the 6th National Committee of the Chinese People's Political Consultative Conference (April 1985) and vice-chairman of the China Democratic League (1979).
+He joined the Chinese Communist Party in 1979.

 Hua did not receive a formal university education.
 Although awarded several honorary PhDs, he never got a formal degree from any university.
-In fact, his formal education only consisted of six years of primary school and three years of middle school.
-For that reason, Xiong Qinglai, after reading one of Hua's early papers, was amazed by Hua's mathematical talent, and in 1931 Xiong invited him to study mathematics at Tsinghua University.
+In fact, his formal education only consisted of six years of primary school and three years of secondary school.
+For that reason, Xiong Qinglai, after reading one of Hua's early papers, was amazed by his mathematical talent, and in 1931 invited him to study mathematics at Tsinghua University.